Web Design in Abu Dhabi

 Abu Dhabi enterprise clients often have 4-8 stakeholders involved in design sign-off — founder, marketing director, IT lead, accessibility lead, legal review for regulatory content, sometimes external board members.
 We structure design reviews as 3 rounds (vs 2 for SME work) with explicit written sign-off at each milestone.
 Round 1 conceptual, round 2 refinement, round 3 final approval.
 Each round has a defined participant list and a written decision log.

-WCAG 2.1 AA verification at launch
+WCAG 2.1 AA testing where required

 Design system scaffolding for sub-brands